ethanjaredlee/HTMLinit/README.md

 # vimHTMLinit

-To create a new HTML file with an HTML template (defined by template.html), just run
+To create and open a  new HTML file with an HTML template (defined by template.html), just run

 `html filename.html`